c0xc/CapacityTester/README.md

 use the pre-built binary file available for download on the [releases](https://github.com/c0xc/CapacityTester/releases) page.

 To build from source, use `qmake && make` (see [notes](BUILD_NOTES.md)).

+If you want to help translating this program, read the page on [how to translate](TRANSLATIONS.md) and/or open an issue.